Ta1grr/Tai-s-Web-Development-Blog/content/blog/Lambda-Labs-Week-2/index.md

 _Accomplishment?_

 Getting our application coming together within 2 weeks has been fulfilling experience.
-Getting our landing page to look really good has been my accomplishment for this week, Josh's UI/UX lecture really set a good point on needing a landing paget that'll draw in customers and set a solid first impression.
+Getting our landing page to look really good has been my accomplishment for this week, Josh's UI/UX lecture really set a good point on needing a landing page that'll draw in customers and set a solid first impression.
 Pair programming with great and talented team members really solidify our group and allow us to communicate more freely than before.

 ###Tasks Pulled